AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-obtain-and-apply-security-patches.md

 ### Case I:

-* If an isolated patch file/hotfix is mentioned in the Release Notes:
-Download the file from the download section of [https://account.magento.com](https://account.magento.com/downloads/view/).
+* If an isolated patch file/hotfix is mentioned in the [Release Notes](https://experienceleague.adobe.com/en/docs/commerce-on-cloud/user-guide/release-notes/cloud-tools-suite): download the file from the download section of [https://account.magento.com](https://account.magento.com/downloads/view/).
 (Shared access users must first be given download privileges by the account owner/license holder)

 **Caveats:**